JunHuaBai96/Miedema-Calculator/README.md

 - **License**: Free for non-commercial use

 ### Version
-The current version, **4.0**, is applicable to binary transition metal alloy systems and alloy systems containing at least one transition metal element.
+The current version, **4.3**, is applicable to binary transition metal alloy systems and alloy systems containing at least one transition metal element.
 Use caution when applying it to alloys with two non-transition metals or polyvalent elements like N, B, and C.

 ## Installation
-1. Download the latest release from the [official Miedema Calculator website](http://miedemacalc.weebly.com/).
+1. Download the latest release from the **MIEDCALC_v4.3** folder.
 2. Follow the on-screen instructions to install the software on your Windows system.

 ## Usage